 The attorneys at Hardison & Cochran have years of experience helping injured workers across North Carolina.
 We believe that injured workers should receive all the on-the-job injury benefits afforded by North Carolina law so that they can recover and resume productive lives.

 We have three North Carolina Board-Certified Specialists in Workers’ Compensation Law ready to put our knowledge and experience to work for you.
-If you have sustained a repetitive motion injury or RSI on the job and are having difficulty obtaining workers’ compensation, contact us at 800-434-8399 for assistance with your claim today.
+If you have sustained a repetitive motion injury or RSI on the job and are having difficulty obtaining workers’ compensation, contact us online at 800-434-8399 for assistance with your claim today.